Are you already stressing about your Christmas gift list? Does Dad really need another shirt? Would Mom appreciate another robe?

 - Solar panels

 My husband and I each have a pair of Muck Boots.
 When we were new homesteaders they came highly recommended, and now it’s my turn to recommend them to you.
-They keep my feet amazingly warm and dry during the winter.
-They are very durable – I’ve had mine many years and they’re in great condition.
-When you have to get outside to tend to animals, tromping through mud and manure, filling water tanks, and such, you’ll be glad to have a pair of these.
+I can’t imagine winter on a homestead without them!
+They keep my feet amazingly warm and dry.
+They’re very durable – I’ve had mine many years and they’re in great condition.
+When you have to go outside to tend to animals, tromp through mud and manure, fill water tanks, and such, you’ll be glad to have a pair of these!
 You can even wear them with your nightgown to go out and close up the chickens in the middle of the night.
 They come in different styles and sizes.

 Wool clothing was on one homesteader’s list.
 Merino wool is considered the best because of it’s ability to absorb moisture without becoming damp and clammy.
 It also acts as a natural insulator.
 Socks are not only affordable and fit a range of sizes, but they’re one of the most practical gifts you can give.
-They’re perfect for anyone who wants warm cozy feet in the winter.
+They’re perfect for anyone wanting warm cozy feet in the winter, and who doesn’t?!

 I think most gardeners can usually use some new tools.
 I know I’m always misplacing my pruners and wearing holes in my gloves.